pinterest/bender/README.md

 it relies heavily on the Twitter Finagle libraries, which require a lot of dependencies.
 Bender, on the other hand, just relies on Go's built-in goroutines, requires significantly less code and configuration, and produces much smaller binaries.
-It is just as easy to build load testers and, in our opinion, even easier to extend with your own code.
+It is just as easy to build load testers and, in our opinion, even easier to extend them with your own code.

-This library is structured around two core primitives, `LoadTestThroughput` and `LoadTestConcurrency` which are described below.
+This library is structured around two primitives, `LoadTestThroughput` and `LoadTestConcurrency`, which are described below.
 In addition, the library provides convenience functions for building load testers that use the Thrift or HTTP protocol (more to come in the future).
 Finally, the library includes tools for logging events and times, as well as basic histograms for viewing percentiles, averages and other statistics for each run.

-## Getting Started

-The rest of this document contains details on how Bender is implemented, and what facilities it provides.
-That is most useful when you want more direct control over your load testing application.
-If you just want to get started quickly with a Thrift or Http service, follow one of these
-tutorials:

-*TBD*

 ## LoadTestThroughput